UnconventionalError/TORC-JSON-Converter/README.md

 WHAT THIS DOES
 --------------
-Searches a folder (and every subfolder inside it) for files named "paths.json" in the old TORC format, converts each one to the newer Jedipedia format, and saves the results into one export folder.
+Searches a folder (and every subfolder inside it) for files named "`paths.json`" in the old TORC format, converts each one to the newer Jedipedia format, and saves the results into one export folder.

-Each output file is named after the folder the paths.json came from.
+Each output file is named after the folder the `paths.json` came from.
-Example: a paths.json inside a folder called "Sith Lord" becomes "Sith Lord.json".
+Example: a paths.json inside a folder called "Sith Lord" becomes "`Sith Lord.json`".

-paths.json commonly sits inside a folder literally called "assets" - if so, that "assets" folder is skipped and the folder ABOVE it is used for the name instead.
+`paths.json` commonly sits inside a folder literally called "assets" - if so, that "assets" folder is skipped and the folder ABOVE it is used for the name instead.
 Example:
-    .../Sith Lord/Sith Lord Armor/assets/paths.json  ->  "Sith Lord Armor.json"
+    `.../Sith Lord/Sith Lord Armor/assets/paths.json`  ->  "Sith Lord Armor.json"

 If two different paths.json files would end up with the SAME output name, the tool automatically climbs one folder higher for BOTH of them to tell them apart, repeating as many times as needed, e.g.:
-    .../Republic/Officer/assets/paths.json -> "Republic Officer.json"
+    `.../Republic/Officer/assets/paths.json` -> "`Republic Officer.json`"
-    .../Empire/Officer/assets/paths.json   -> "Empire Officer.json"
+    `.../Empire/Officer/assets/paths.json`   -> "`Empire Officer.json`"

-The output filename (without ".json") is also used to fill in that file's meta.charName, since TORC files don't carry a character name of their own.
+The output filename (without "`.json`") is also used to fill in that file's meta.charName, since TORC files don't carry a character name of their own.
 A note is added to meta.errors explaining that the name was assumed from the folder structure, so it's easy to spot and correct by